dnsimple/dnsimple-developer/content/index.markdown

 In most cases, you will access the API using an account access token.
 Details on getting your account token are available in the [authentication section](/v2/#authentication) of the API documentation.

-In the case that you are using a user access token, then you will have the same level of access as defined by your role for the given account (see [Domain Access Control](https://support.dnsimple.com/articles/domain-access-control/)).
-Thus, a Zone Operator will have access to a zone and its records, but not other parts of the domain.
-Likewise, a Domain Manager will only be able to see the domains that they are permitted to see.
+If you are using a user access token, you will have the same level of access as defined by your role for the given account (see [Domain Access Control](https://support.dnsimple.com/articles/domain-access-control/)).
+A Zone Operator will have access to a zone and its records, but not other parts of the domain.
+Likewise, a Domain Manager will only be able to see the domains they are permitted to see.

 ### Domains and Zones